vijeshbhute/vijeshbhute.github.io/README.md

 # Demo
-The goal of this repository would be to store codes and documents associated with a website which will allow to streamline and improve the peer-review process.
+The goal of this repository would be to store codes and documents associated with a website which will highlight my interests and thoughts.

 ## Sub header